WebAssembly/component-model/design/mvp/Explainer.md

   parameter of [`WebAssembly.instantiate()`])

 The `valid semver` production is as defined by the [Semantic Versioning 2.0] spec and is meant to be interpreted according to that specification.
+The use of `valid semver` in `interfaceversion` is temporary for backward compatibility;
+see [Canonical interface name](#canonical-interface-name) below.
 The `verrange` production embeds a minimal subset of the syntax for version ranges found in common package managers like `npm` and `cargo` and is meant to be interpreted with the same [semantics][SemVerRange].
 (Mostly this interpretation is the usual SemVer-spec-defined ordering, but note the particular behavior of pre-release tags.)

 The `plainname` production captures several language-neutral syntactic hints that allow bindings generators to produce more idiomatic bindings in their